LynnLab-JNU/ngsap-playbook/README.md

 *Note:-*

     - This step assumes the virtualization is supported and enabled on the chosen hardware.
     - It requires suoder priviledges to install vagrant, virtualbox and other required packages.
     - It updates the packages in the host machine.
+    - It assumes that port '8085' is available.
+    - After installation the selinux and firewall must be customized accordingly.

 ### II.
 Install the NGSAP Galaxy instance to a local server.